 There are four rooms (with pianos) for student use on the third floor of the AA building.
 These rooms have restricted access during Fall 2020.
 Please contact your instructor to assess the possibility for access.

 UTSC music performance ensembles are made up of a different assortment of instruments.
 Here are the instruments that are normally found within each:

 - Concert Band: Piccolo; Flute; Oboe; English Horn; E-flat Clarinet; B-Flat Clarinet; Alto Clarinet; Bass Clarinet; Bassoon; Alto Saxophone; Tenor Saxophone; Baritone Saxophone; Trumpet; Cornet; French Horn; Trombone; Bass Trombone; Euphonium; Tuba; String Bass; Percussion

 - String Orchestra: Violin; Viola; Cello; Double Bass

 - Concert Choir: Soprano; Alto; Tenor; Baritone; Bass

 - Small Ensemble: Almost everything.
 (Almost everything.)

 Yes!
-We have a weekly ukulele jam called This Uke’s for U-TSC (Wednesdays, 1-2 pm), Ruckus: The UTSC Alumni and Community Choir (Tuesdays, 7:30-9:30 pm), and a student-led UTSC Glee Club.
+We have a weekly ukulele jam called This Uke’s for U-TSC (Wednesdays, 1-2 pm, online this year), Ruckus: The UTSC Alumni and Community Choir (Tuesdays, 7:30-9:30 pm, online this year), and a student-led UTSC Glee Club.
 We welcome you to join any of these initiatives and/or meet with us to discuss the establishment of new music making groups.